makersacademy/rps-challenge/README.md

 - I remembered a pairing partner copying and pasting the correct code in and comparing it with the incorrect code, which was great for learning, so I'm trying this (see examples below)

 - the rack error is reminding me that I think I've missed a step: setting up selenium as the driver maybe?
 Something like capybara comes with one as standard but it is not so useful??
+- The syntax for the capybara feature tests are different: `scenario`

 **Error: (Mistakes are rich opportunities for learning)**